jasondeng/race-me/README.md

-README V0.0/ 20 JUNE 2016

-# BeatMe
+# RaceMe
 Capstone Project for Hunter College CSCI 499 Summer 2016

 ##Introduction
-BeatMe is a fitness app that use reinforcements in order to generate self discipline, motivation and persistence in the user.
+RaceMe is a fitness app that use reinforcements in order to generate self discipline, motivation and persistence in the user.
-BeatMe introduce a new way of viewing workout, adding to it incentives, competition and as so make it more available and joy able.
+RaceMe introduce a new way of viewing workout, adding to it incentives, competition and as so make it more available and joy able.
-BeatMe allows users from all over the world, without geographical boundaries or time limitations to stay in fitness, compete, and meet new friends.
+RaceMe allows users from all over the world, without geographical boundaries or time limitations to stay in fitness, compete, and meet new friends.

 ##Links
  	1. Website - https://capstone-beatme.herokuapp.com.